mozilla/concepts/src/concepts/scroll/v3c.md

 ---
 metaName: "scroll-experiment"
 metaCleanName: "scroll-experiment"
-metaVariant: "v1c"
+metaVariant: "v3c"
 metaSurveyUrl: "valid url"
+metaSecondaryLink: ""
 metaDate: "creation date"
 concept:
   -
     cobrand: "Scroll"
+    cobrandIcon: "./images/scroll-icon.png"
     hero:
       -
         title: "Hate ads?!
 Love Firefox?
 Get an ad-free internet and support Mozilla!"
-        text: "<b>Mozilla makes Firefox, a free product that makes the internet better, but that takes money.</b> So we’ve partnered with <a href='https://scroll.com' rel='noopener noreferrer' target='__blank'>Scroll</a> to bring you a clean, fast, ad-free subscription reading experience on some of <a href='https://scroll.com/about' rel='noopener noreferrer' target='__blank'>some of the world’s greatest publisher sites</a>.
+        text: "Mozilla makes Firefox, a free product that makes the internet better, but that takes money.
+So we’ve partnered with <a href='https://scroll.com' rel='noopener noreferrer' target='__blank'>Scroll</a> to bring you a clean, fast, ad-free subscription reading experience on some of <a href='https://scroll.com/about' rel='noopener noreferrer' target='__blank'>some of the world’s greatest publisher sites</a>.
 Every subscription helps support Mozilla so that we can continue fighting for a free and open web."
         cta: "Sign up now! $4.99 per month"
         image: "./images/v3-scroll.png"
     facets: